ibm-cloud-docs/sell/service-platform.md

 For more information on metering, see [Metering integration](/docs/sell?topic=sell-service-metering-integration).
 For more information about submitting metered usage, see [Submitting usage for metered plans](/docs/sell?topic=sell-service-add-metrics#submit-usage).

-## Provisioning scenario: Pulling it all together
+## Creation scenario: Pulling it all together
 {: #provision2}

 Now let's pull all of the concepts together and look at an example of how service instance creation works by using the {{site.data.keyword.Bluemix_notm}} platform.